keithhbova/physicell_utils/README.md

 ### Overview:

-The purpose of this code is to generate .gif files from the results of 3D autoimmune simulations using PhysiCell 3D
+The purpose of this code is to generate .gif files from the results of PhysiCell 3D autoimmune simulations